Reconstructing PTA measurements via early seeding of supermassive black holes

-As mentioned previously, black holes seeded by SMDSs would on average have large spatial separation (owing to their low number density), and thus their infrequent mergers will causes a minimal change in $n_{\rm BH}(z)$.
-For instance, this can be estimated using the merger rate $R_{\rm BH}(z)$ of SMBHs in our analysis (see Fig.~\ref{fig:BH merger rate} later).
-As a crude estimate, assuming that $R_{\rm BH} = 5 \times 10^{-5}$ Gpc$^{-3}$ yr$^{-1}$ for 10 billion years (a conservative estimate for $n_{\rm BH} = 5 \times 10^{-3}$ Mpc$^{-3}$, Fig.~\ref{fig:BH merger rate}) results in a net change in number density of $5 \times 10^{-4}$ Mpc$^{-3}$.
-This will only cause $\approx 10 \%$ change in the seed density.
+In this work, $n_{\rm BH}(z)$ for SMDS seeded SMBHs remains a free parameter which we aim to constrain using the PTA data.
+These seeds would, on average, have large spatial separation (owing to their low number density), and thus their infrequent mergers will cause a minimal change in $n_{\rm BH}(z)$ (for details see discussion of Fig.~\ref{fig:BH merger rate} later).
 As such, in what follows we will assume that $n_{\rm BH}(z < 10) \approx n_{\rm BH}(z = 10)$.

-With the above assumption, the time evolution of the halo occupation probability defined in Eq.~\eqref{eq:p_occ} is demonstrated in Fig.~\ref{fig:p_occ evolution}.
-Here we consider a halo of present day mass $M = 10^{13} M_\odot$ and adopt a range of possible $\mu_H$ values at $z = 10$.
-Additionally, based on \cite{singh2023formation}, we assume that $n_{\rm BH}(z =10) = 5 \times 10^{-3}$ Mpc$^{-3}$, a value which we find to also give consistent results for expected SGWB in the PTA band for our fiducial value of $\mu_H$ (see Fig.~\ref{fig:Omega_GW} later).
-Fig.~\ref{fig:p_occ evolution} shows that larger $\mu_H$ values make it more likely for massive present-day halos to be occupied by an early seeded SMBH.
-In particular, we find that for the above value of $n_{\rm BH}$ and $\mu_H = 5 \times 10^8 M_\odot, 10^9 M_\odot$ nearly 9\%, 30\% of all present day $M = 10^{13} M_\odot$ halos would host a SMDS seeded SMBH.